momentohq/public-dev-docs/docs/cache/develop/integrations/cloudflare.md

 MOMENTO_CACHE_NAME = "worker"
 ```

-Update the `.dev.vars` file in the example directory with the Momento Api Key.
+Update the `.dev.vars` file in the example directory with the Momento API Key.
 Since this is a secret token, we don’t store it as an environment variable, instead storing it as a Cloudflare secret.

 ```.vars
 MOMENTO_API_KEY="<your token here>"